What’s a Toniebox

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

-After incredible success across Europe, Tonies have arrived in the UK.
-They’re set to be one of the most sought after items on the Christmas wish list for 2019.
+After incredible success across Europe, Tonies arrived in the UK in 2019.
+They were one of the most sought after items on the Christmas wish list for 2019.
 Since launching in the UK they continue to be busy adding to their fabulous collection of Tonies.
 They’re also available across Europe and the US too.

 Tonies are the little characters that you place onto the Toniebox that launch the media.
 You can even purchase Tonies called Creative Tonies that allow you to upload your own content!
 Tonies have an exciting collaboration with Disney and this August saw the release of Jungle Book and The Lion King Tonies – we were gifted these items to review.
 Both of these have been immensely popular with my little one who’s a real book worm and loves stories.